Where Is the Account Number on a Check?

 A customer service representative can tell you everything you need to know to get your automatic payments set up.
 They’ll need to know exactly which account you want to use because ABA numbers may vary depending on where you opened your account.
 You might also be able to find this information online when you’re logged into your account (look for a direct deposit form or instructions for setting up EFT or ACH).

 It’s easy to find your account number on a check, but what if you don’t have any checks?
 The next best place to look is your monthly statement.
-In some cases, your account number is partially hidden (especially if you view statements online), so you may end up having to call or chat with customer service.
+In some cases, your account number is partially hidden (especially if you view statements online), so you may need to call or chat online with customer service.